chromaui/learnstorybook.com/content/visual-testing-handbook/react/en/workflow.md

 end
 ```

 In Storybook, a test is as simple as rendering a React element.
-To write a visual test case, a "story" in Storybook parlance, we'll outline the states of the component we're interested in.
+To write a visual test case, a "story" in Storybook parlance, we outline the states of the component we're interested in.
+The code sample below shows how you'd write visual tests for `InboxTask`, `SnoozedTask`, and `PinnedTask`.

 ```js:title=src/components/Task.stories.js
 import React from 'react';